-- (b) a certified copy of the minor amendment, as adopted, including- - (i) an electronic copy of the amendment or instrument; and - (ii) a copy of all electronic planning scheme spatial data files (mapping) relevant to the minor amendment.
+- (i) an electronic copy of the amendment or instrument; and - (ii) a copy of all electronic planning scheme spatial data files (mapping) relevant to the minor amendment.

 Part 3 - Qualified state interest amendment

 - 7.1.
 This part prescribes the process for making a qualified state interest amendment to a planning scheme for section 20 of the Act. - 7.2.
 All references in Part 3 to a proposed amendment are taken to be a proposed qualified state interest amendment.